awsdocs/aws-systems-manager-user-guide/doc_source/rc-console.md

 1. In the **Command parameters** section, specify values for the following parameters, if you want:

-   1. \(Optional\) For **Version**, type the version of SSM Agent to install\.
+   1. \(Optional\) For **Version**, enter the version of SSM Agent to install\.
 You can install [older versions](https://github.com/aws/amazon-ssm-agent/blob/mainline/RELEASENOTES.md) of the agent\.
 If you don't specify a version, the service installs the latest version\.

    1. \(Optional\) For **Allow Downgrade**, choose **true** to install an earlier version of SSM Agent\.
 If you choose this option, you must specify the [earlier](https://github.com/aws/amazon-ssm-agent/blob/mainline/RELEASENOTES.md) version number\.
 Choose **false** to install only the newest version of the service\.

 1. In the **Targets** section, identify the instances on which you want to run this operation by specifying tags, selecting instances manually, or specifying a resource group\.
 **Note**
-If an Amazon EC2 instance you expect to see is not listed, see [Troubleshooting Amazon EC2 managed instance availability](troubleshooting-managed-instances.md) for troubleshooting tips\.
+If an Amazon EC2 instance you expect to see isn't listed, see [Troubleshooting Amazon EC2 managed instance availability](troubleshooting-managed-instances.md) for troubleshooting tips\.

 1. For **Other parameters**:
    + For **Comment**, enter information about this command\.